sagarswamirao/publisher/README.md

 > **_NOTE:_** Note that the Publisher repository currently points to a [fork](https://github.com/pathwaysdata/malloy-samples) of the [malloy-samples](https://github.com/malloydata/malloy-samples) repo.
 The fork contains minor changes to turn each Malloy sample directory into a package.
 Once the package format solidifies, we intend to merge the changes into the main malloy-samples repo.

-## Coming Soon
+# Coming Soon

 We are actively developing Publisher and plan to introduce several exciting features:

 - **Enhanced Developer Mode:** A streamlined local development experience where changes to your `.malloy` or `.malloynb` files automatically trigger recompilation of models and hot-reloading of the Publisher App/SDK, enabling faster iteration and testing.
-- **Integrated Ad Hoc Analysis UI:** Embed the powerful [Explore UI from Malloy Composer](https://github.com/malloydata/malloy-composer) directly within the Publisher App.
-This will provide a rich, graphical interface for interactively querying and visualizing data from published Malloy models without needing to write code.
 - **Scheduled Transform Pipelines:** Extend Publisher to orchestrate the execution of Malloy transformations on a schedule.
 Define pipelines within your Malloy packages to update materialized views, create summary tables, or perform other routine data preparation tasks directly managed by Publisher.
-- **SQL API:** Connect your existing BI & data tools to Malloy semantic models via a Postgres SQL API.
 - **Containerization Support (Dockerfile & Images):** Provide official Dockerfiles and pre-built container images to easily package the Publisher server along with specific Malloy packages.
 This simplifies deployment, promotes consistency across environments, and aligns with standard DevOps practices.
 - **DBT Integration:** Bridge the gap with the popular dbt ecosystem.
 Potential integration points include referencing Malloy models within dbt and triggering Malloy transformations as part of dbt workflows.
 - **Airflow Integration:** Enable seamless integration with Apache Airflow.
 This could involve custom Airflow operators to trigger Publisher actions like model refreshes or scheduled pipeline runs, allowing Malloy/Publisher tasks to be incorporated into larger, complex data orchestration DAGs.
+- **SQL API:** Connect your existing BI & data tools to Malloy semantic models via a Postgres SQL API.

 ## Join the Malloy Community

 - Join our [**Malloy Slack Community!**](https://join.slack.com/t/malloy-community/shared_invite/zt-1kgfwgi5g-CrsdaRqs81QY67QW0~t_uw) Use this community to ask questions, meet other Malloy users, and share ideas with one another.
 - Use [**GitHub issues**](https://github.com/malloydata/publisher/issues) in this Repo to provide feedback, suggest improvements, report bugs, and start new discussions.

-## Resources

-Documentation:

-- [Malloy Language](https://malloydata.github.io/malloy/documentation/language/basic.html) - A quick introduction to the language
-- [eCommerce Example Analysis](https://malloydata.github.io/malloy/documentation/examples/ecommerce.html) - a walkthrough of the basics on an ecommerce dataset (BigQuery public dataset)
-- [Modeling Walkthrough](https://malloydata.github.io/malloy/documentation/examples/iowa/iowa.html) - introduction to modeling via the Iowa liquor sales public data set (BigQuery public dataset)
-- [YouTube](https://www.youtube.com/channel/UCfN2td1dzf-fKmVtaDjacsg) - Watch demos / walkthroughs of Malloy